tillschwoerer/R-data-science-book/docs/lubridate.md

 ## 10        2564     5    10  2019  0.94
 ```

 ### Humidity
-What we can say at this point is that the temperatures in the city of Kiel have a clear seasonal pattern, but remain highly volatile intra-day and inter-day.

-Weather however is not just defined as temperature, but humidity and precipitation play a role regarding our sensation and definition of weather as well.

 Let's have one look at humidity the same way we looked at temperatures as hourly averages:

 ```r